 Neil Patel was able to generate 16,394 unique and high-quality leads by hosting a pre-recorded webinar 77 times.

-So, a webinar is, basically, a web-based live video conferencing where you (the webinar host) can share your knowledge in a professional way with an individual or a group of individuals.
+So, a webinar is, basically, a web-based live video conferencing where you (the webinar host) can professionally share your knowledge with an individual or a group of individuals.

-You too can show your face speaking on a topic and interact with your viewers in an excellent way.
+You too can show your face speaking on a topic and excellently interact with your viewers.
 If you haven’t hosted any webinar before, but looking forward to hosting one then this article might help.